 2. Do more than is expected before it is asked of you (take initiative, anticipate others’ needs).
-This only occurs when I think of others more than myself.
+This only occurs when I think of others first.

 3. Give more grace to others than I think is necessary, because at some point I will need more grace than I think.
 It is not my job to judge others.
 I can leave that to God.

 4. I will make mistakes in action and judgment.
 When I do:

 - Apologize for what I did or thought (not for the consequence but for my actions).